vampeye123421/Stellara-Updates/README.md

 - **Real‑time feed updates** (new posts appear instantly for everyone).
 - **Likes and comments** on posts.
 - **Edit your own posts** (content + optional image replacement).
+- **User-created Clubs**: create astronomy clubs, manage membership, host club forum discussions, and browse public club pages.
+  - **Owner-managed Club Polls & Events**: Club owners can create polls or schedule small club events from the owner dashboard.
+Polls and event metadata are stored in the platform database and votes are recorded per-user; polls are owner-managed and not publicly editable.
+No additional tracking cookies are used for polls — votes are stored server-side.

 ### 🙋 Accounts & Profiles
 - User accounts and profiles.